 Capturing screenshots is part of my job.
 I have been using Deepin-screenshot tool for taking screenshots.
 It's a simple, light-weight and quite neat screenshot tool.
 It comes with all options such as smart window identification, shortcuts supporting, image editing, delay screenshot, social sharing, smart saving, and image resolution adjusting etc. Today, I stumbled upon yet another screenshot tool that ships with many useful features.
-Say hello to Flameshot, a simple and powerful, feature-rich screenshot tool for Unix-like operating systems.
-It is easy to use, customizable and has an option to upload your screenshots to imgur, an online image sharing website.
-And also, Flameshot has a CLI version, so you can take screenshots from commandline as well.
-Flameshot is completely free and open source tool.
-In this guide, we will see how to install Flameshot and how to take screenshots using it.
+Say hello to Flameshot, a simple and powerful, feature-rich screenshot tool for Linux and Unix-like operating systems.